Gadolinium: Superconductors

+Asthma treatment

+Gadolinium is being investigated as a possible treatment for preventing lung tissue scarring in asthma.
+A positive effect has been observed in mice.

 Niche and former applications

 Gadolinium is used for antineutrino detection in the Japanese Super-Kamiokande detector in order to sense supernova explosions.
 Low-energy neutrons that arise from antineutrino absorption by protons in the detector's ultrapure water are captured by gadolinium nuclei, which subsequently emit gamma rays that are detected as part of the antineutrino signature.

 Gadolinium gallium garnet (GGG, Gd3Ga5O12) was used for imitation diamonds and for computer bubble memory.

 Safety

 As a free ion, gadolinium is reported often to be highly toxic, but MRI contrast agents are chelated compounds and are considered safe enough to be used in most persons.
 The toxicity of free gadolinium ions in animals is due to interference with a number of calcium-ion channel dependent processes.
 The 50% lethal dose is about 0.34 mmol/kg (IV, mouse) or 100–200 mg/kg.
 Toxicity studies in rodents show that chelation of gadolinium (which also improves its solubility) decreases its toxicity with regard to the free ion by a factor of 31 (i.e., the lethal dose for the Gd-chelate increases by 31 times).
 It is believed therefore that clinical toxicity of gadolinium-based contrast agents (GBCAs) in humans will depend on the strength of the chelating agent; however this research is still not complete.
 About a dozen different Gd-chelated agents have been approved as MRI contrast agents around the world.